awsdocs/aws-iot-docs/developerguide/server-authentication.md

-# Server Authentication<a name="server-authentication"></a>
+# Server authentication<a name="server-authentication"></a>

 When your device or other client attempts to connect to AWS IoT Core, the AWS IoT Core server will send an X\.509 certificate that your device uses to authenticate the server\.
-Authentication takes place at the TLS layer through validation of the [ X\.509 certificate chain](https://docs.aws.amazon.com/iot/latest/developerguide/x509-client-certs.html) This is the same method used by your browser when you visit an HTTPS URL\.
+Authentication takes place at the TLS layer through validation of the [ X\.509 certificate chain](x509-client-certs.md) This is the same method used by your browser when you visit an HTTPS URL\.

 When your devices or other clients establish a TLS connection to an AWS IoT Core endpoint, AWS IoT Core presents a certificate chain that the devices use to verify that they're communicating with AWS IoT Core and not another server impersonating AWS IoT Core\.
-The chain that is presented depends on a combination of the type of endpoint the device is connecting to and the [cipher suite](https://docs.aws.amazon.com/iot/latest/developerguide/transport-security.html) that the client and AWS IoT Core negotiated during the TLS handshake\.
+The chain that is presented depends on a combination of the type of endpoint the device is connecting to and the [cipher suite](transport-security.md) that the client and AWS IoT Core negotiated during the TLS handshake\.

-## Endpoint Types<a name="endpoint-types"></a>
+## Endpoint types<a name="endpoint-types"></a>

 AWS IoT Core supports two different data endpoint types, `iot:Data` and `iot:Data-ATS`\. `iot:Data` endpoints present a certificate signed by the [VeriSign Class 3 Public Primary G5 root CA certificate](https://www.websecurity.digicert.com/content/dam/websitesecurity/digitalassets/desktop/pdfs/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem)\. `iot:Data-ATS` endpoints present a server certificate signed by an [Amazon Trust Services](https://www.amazontrust.com/repository/) CA\.